alan-turing-institute/data-safe-haven/data_safe_haven/README.md

 You will be prompted for various settings.
 Run `dsh deploy shm -h` to see the necessary command line flags and provide them as arguments.

-- Add one or more users from a CSV file with columns named (`GivenName`, `Surname`, `Phone`, `Email`).
+- Add one or more users from a CSV file with columns named (`GivenName`, `Surname`, `Phone`, `Email`, `CountryCode`).
   Note that the phone number must be in full international format.
+  Note that the country code is the two letter `ISO 3166-1 Alpha-2` code.

 ```bash
 > dsh admin add-users <my CSV users file>